 Your relationship with your recruiter doesn’t end after you land the job.
 Recruiters stay by your side beyond the initial hiring process and are there to help you grow into your new position after you start.

 Helping people succeed is at the heart of what we do at EG, and EG’s team of friendly recruiters love their jobs.
 “It brings me so much joy to see people develop on the job,” says Sarah Senn, EG Recruiter.
 “The skills they learn also help them develop personally.
-It really makes me proud to have helped them.”Back to Knowledge Page
+It really makes me proud to have helped them.”Back to Blog Page